yoshikawa-kohei/RVSManOpt/README.md

 source("R/generate-dataset.R")
 ```

-## 2. Generate Dataset
+## 2. Generate a dataset
 Set the following parameters, and generate dataset.
   - n: Sample size
-  - p: The number of dimension of the predictor vectors
+  - p: The dimension of the predictor vectors
-  - q: The number of dimension of the response vectors
+  - q: The dimension of the response vectors
   - nrank: The true rank of the model
   - s2n: Signal to noise ratio
   - rho: The correlation of error vectors